spritlesoftware/our-website/content/english/software_services.md

   title : "Custom web applications" image : "images/service_landing/web.webp"
-  alt: "Workflow Diagram for Conversational AI Bots" contents : "Our custom web applications are carefully developed after receiving a clear understanding of what our clients need.
-We put in the necessary time and effort to present to you an application that displays both quality and efficiency."
+  alt: "Workflow Diagram for Conversational AI Bots" contents : "Carefully designed custom web applications based on the needs of our clients.
+Taking time and effort to create a quality application that is both efficient and effective is something we pride ourselves on."

 custom_mobile:
   description: "asd ad asDA dASD"